yoavram/Milpitas/presentation/presentation.md

 Genetic inheritance as the transmission mode of traits between generations.

-> Genetic changes that improve the fitness of individuals will tend to increase in frequency over time.
+_> Genetic changes that improve the fitness of individuals will tend to increase in frequency over time.
--- Bergstrom and Dugatkin 2012, ch.
-1.1
+-- Evolution, Bergstrom and Dugatkin 2012, ch.
+1.1_

-Considered to be _vertical_: parent to offspring
+Considered to be __vertical__: parent to offspring

 ---